quantego/clp-java/README.md

 <dependency>
   <groupId>com.quantego</groupId>
   <artifactId>clp-java</artifactId>
-  <version>1.16.10</version>
+  <version>1.16.13</version>
 </dependency>
 ```

 #### All-in-one jar file
 Download the [latest build](https://github.com/quantego/clp-java/releases/latest) of the jar from the release page.

-The jar file contains the native libs for the most important host systems (Mac, Win 64, Linux 64), so there won't be `UnsatisfiedLinkError`messages and there is no messing around with setting build paths.
+The jar file contains the native libs for the most important host systems (Intel Mac, Apple Silcon, Win 64, Linux ARM and x86), so there won't be `UnsatisfiedLinkError`messages and there is no messing around with setting build paths.
 A copy of the native libs will be created in a temporary directory at runtime.
 Simply import the jar and you're done.

 ## Requirements

-* Java JDK 7
+* Java JDK 8
 * 64-bit Linux, Mac OS, or Windows

 ## Documentation